CUNY Associate Director (Administrative Manager) - Structural Biology Initiative in New York, New York

 HOW TO APPLY

 Click on "Apply Now" below which will bring you to the registration screen.
 If you are a new user, you must register to apply.
 If you already have a user ID, please use your existing ID to apply.
-Make sure to upload a cover letter, resume, and contact information for three (3) professional references (name, title, and organization).
-Please upload all documents in Word or PDF format as one file.
+Make sure to upload a cover letter, resume, and contact information for three (3) professional references (name, title, organization, phone number, and email).
+Your cover letter should clearly explain how your experience and credentials fulfill the duties and qualifications outlined.
+Please upload all documents in Word or PDF format.

 JOB SEARCH CATEGORY